KasparEtter/ef1p/pages/internet/internet.md

   with the key-signing keys of their
   [country's top-level domain](https://en.wikipedia.org/wiki/Country_code_top-level_domain).
   Nothing prevents anyone from introducing additional trust anchors.<br>
-  In my opinion the most serious problem is that DNSSEC increases the size of DNS responses significantly.
+  In my opinion, the most serious problem is that DNSSEC increases the size of DNS responses significantly.
   This allows an attacker with limited bandwidth to send a multiple of their bandwidth to the victim's computer simply by changing the source address of ignored DNS requests to the victim's IP address.
   This is known as a [DNS amplification attack](https://en.wikipedia.org/wiki/Denial-of-service_attack#Amplification).